bilalesi/fav-book/apps/twitor/docs/AI_SUMMARIZATION_INTEGRATION.md

 The implementation can be tested by:

-1. Starting a Restate server
+1. Starting the main API server
-2. Deploying the bookmark enrichment workflow
-3. Starting a crawl with `enableSummarization: true`
+2. Starting a crawl with `enableSummarization: true`
-4. Monitoring the progress updates for summarization status
+3. Monitoring the progress updates for summarization status
-5. Checking the Restate logs for workflow invocations
+4. Checking the API logs for enrichment requests

 ## Future Enhancements